bigbrozer/awesomeness/docs/lists/golang.md

 - [dolt](https://github.com/dolthub/dolt) — A SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.

+- [tbls](https://github.com/k1LoW/tbls) — A CI-Friendly tool for document a database schema using markdown and introspection.

 ## Desktop

 - [wails](https://github.com/wailsapp/wails) — Create desktop apps using Go and Web Technologies.